signalogic/SigSRF_SDK/mediaTest_readme.md

 1Q-2Q 2021 - encapsulated stream support, tested with OpenLI pcaps containing DER encoded HI3 intercept streams, per ETSI LI and ASN.1 standards

 1Q 2021 - real-time ASR option added to mediaMin command line.
-Kaldi ASR works on stream group outputs, after RTP decoding, stream merging and other signal processing.
+Kaldi ASR works on stream group outputs, after RTP decoding, RTP stream merging and other signal processing.
 All codecs supported (narrowband codecs are up-sampled prior to ASR)

 1Q 2021 - SDP info added to mediaMin.
 Input can be either command line .sdp file or incoming TCP/IP packet flow.
 SDP info can be used to override mediaMin auto-detection, ignore specific payload types, or otherwise as needed in application-specific cases